-7. As set forth by ICANN in greater detail in its Status Report on the sTLD Evaluation Process, the ICANN Board of Directors discussed the completed ICM Application, as supplemented at the Board's invitation, on at least three separate occasions prior to its meeting of 1 June 2005.
-The record reflects that Chairman Tarmizi participated in all but one of those discussions.
+- 7. As set forth by ICANN in greater detail in its Status Report on the sTLD Evaluation Process dated 3 December 2005, the ICANN Board of Directors discussed the completed ICM Application, as supplemented at the Board's invitation, on at least three separate occasions prior to its meeting of 1 June 2005.
+The record reflects that Chairman Tarmizi participated in all but one of those discussions. - 8.
+At that meeting, having determined that the Application met the Criteria, the Board directed staff to enter into commercial negotiations with ICM. - 9.
+On 11 July 2005, members of the ICANN Board met with the GAC in open session.
+In that meeting, in response to questions from representatives from Brazil, Chile, Spain, and Denmark, Dr. Cerf and Dr. Twomey reminded the GAC that ICM's Application had been on the public record since March of 2004, and stated that ICANN had considered the Application in accordance with the established policies and procedures.